emma-campbell/emma-campbell/README.md

 # Hello 👋

 My name is Emma.
 I am a computer science student at the University of Rochester.
+I am always down for a good challenge, and open to experiences that teach me new content.